 Outpatient Substance Abuse Treatments

-Support groups are great for creating a community of people that recovering addicts can turn to whenever they are going through a hard time.
+A support system is great for creating a community of people that recovering addicts can turn to whenever they are going through a hard time.
 Support groups are also a great source of understanding and encouragement for a recovering addict.